do as the Romans do. Yeah, yeah, a common phrase, whyrya posting about that?

 OK, takes care of Praefectura Praetorio Galliarum, it's the Praetorian Prefecture of Gaul.
 And Ambrose's father was the Praetorian Prefect of the Praetorian Prefecture of Gaul.
 One of the four top officers of the Empire.
 A major player.
 Which is also why Ambrose was born in Trier -- that was the capital of the prefecture, and also by that time an Imperial residence in the West and a functional capital of the Western Roman Empire rather than Rome itself.

 I gotta digress here a minute.
 I've been to a hell of a lot of places, but Trier is absolutely the most captivating, enchanting and wonderful place of them all, and maybe one day again I will have dinner outside the Porta Nigra, the "Black Gate", the only surviving of the four gates the Romans built to guard each side of the city, against most likely some of my ancestors before we moved to England.
-I have never felt like I felt in Trier anywhere else, and that was over forty years ago.
+I have never felt like I felt in Trier anywhere else, and that was forty five years ago.